Real-time adaptive estimation of decoherence timescales for a single qubit: Discussion and outlook

 \section{Discussion and outlook}

-Using an adaptive Bayesian approach based on high-speed electronics, we have compared different approaches to estimating decoherence timescales, showing that online adaptation of the probing time $\tau$ significantly outperforms non-adaptive approaches.
-We have also investigated different adaptation heuristics, demonstrating an advantage in sensitivity optimization in situations where time is the resource to be minimized.
+Using an adaptive Bayesian approach based on high-speed electronics, we have compared approaches to estimating decoherence timescales and decay exponents, showing that real-time adaptation of the probing time $\tau$ significantly outperforms non-adaptive approaches.
+We have also investigated different adaptation heuristics, demonstrating an advantage in sensitivity optimisation in situations where time is the resource to be minimised.

+Real-time adaptation of experimental settings is most valuable when there is a large uncertainty in the parameter to be estimated.
+In this case, pre-optimising the experiment offline is not trivial, as the optimal settings typically depend on the unknown value of the parameter we are measuring.
+On the other hand, real-time adaptation is less important when the parameter to be estimated varies on a very small range, as in this case the experimental settings can be optimised offline based on the strong available prior information.
+In this paper, we have chosen reasonable ranges for the decoherence timescales and exponents we estimate, based on our own experience in the field and the variability observed in the literature.

 The techniques demonstrated here will directly improve the performance of quantum relaxometry, where measuring the decoherence of a qubit is used to extract useful information from noise in the environment.
-An example is the use of single spins in nano-diamonds to measure the concentration of radicals, exploiting the fact that they induce magnetic noise that shortens the sensor spin $T_1$ timescale.
+An example is the use of spins in nano-diamonds to measure the concentration of radicals, exploiting the fact that they induce magnetic noise that shortens the sensor spin $T_1$ timescale.
 This has been applied, for example, to probe specific chemical reactions \cite{rendler2017optical} or the concentration of radical oxygen species inside living cells \cite{nie2021quantum,nie2021quantum_}.
 The time required to take a measurement limits the bandwidth over which fast signal variations can be tracked, a very important parameter when dealing for example with biological processes in living cells.

-While here we have focused on the estimation of the decoherence timescale $T_{\chi}$, the decay exponent $\beta$ also provides useful information about the noise and the dynamics of the bath interacting with the qubit.
-The BMI formalism we discussed is still valid in the case of multi-parameter estimation.
-However, several heuristics need to be compared for optimizing the sensing procedure, such as maximizing the determinant or the trace of the matrix.
-This is an interesting subject for future investigations.
+Our technique can be readily extended to more complex experiments and pulse sequences, for example, double electron-electron resonance (DEER) or electron-nuclear double resonance (ENDOR) where measurements on electronic spins are used to infer the dynamics and decoherence of other electronic or nuclear spin.
+DEER experiments on single NV centres close to the diamond surface, for example, reveal changes in decay exponent that elucidate the physics of dark spins on the diamond surface \cite{nathalie_PRXQ}.

+While our experiments are performed using a single electronic spin associated with an NV centre in diamond, our approach and our analysis are very general and can be readily applied to any qubit system and to different applications.
+For example, our approach could be used for fast characterisation of quantum memories, or multi-qubit quantum processors.